kenr16/animal-shelter/README.md

 ## Known Bugs

-_{There are currently no known bugs in the software of any kind. }_
+_There are currently no known bugs in the software of any kind._

 ## Support and contact details

-_{Contact either Ken or Sean through the github accounts attached to the file.}_
+_Contact either Ken or Sean through the github accounts attached to the file._

 ## Technologies Used

-_{This site was created exclusively with the use of HTML and CSS.}_
+_This site was created exclusively with the use of HTML and CSS._

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*
+*Determine the license under which this application can be used.
+See below for more details on licensing.*

 Copyright (c) 2016 MIT Licence **_Ken Rutan and Sean Pierce_**